biolink/biolink-model/docs/index.md

        * [variant to population association➞has quotient](variant_to_population_association_has_quotient.md) - frequency of allele in population, expressed as a number with allele divided by number in reference population, aka allele frequency
     * [has total](has_total.md) - total number of things in a particular reference set
        * [variant to population association➞has total](variant_to_population_association_has_total.md) - number all populations that carry a particular allele, aka allele number
+ * [article➞iso abbreviation](article_iso_abbreviation.md) - Optional value, if used locally as a convenience, is set to the iso abbreviation of the 'published in' parent.
+ * [article➞published in](article_published_in.md) - The enclosing parent serial containing the article should have industry-standard identifier from ISSN.
+ * [authors](authors.md) - connects an publication to the list of authors who contributed to the publication.
+This property should be a comma-delimited list of author names.
+It is recommended that an author's name be formatted as "surname, firstname initial.".
+Note that this property is a node annotation expressing the citation list of authorship which might typically otherwise be more completely documented in biolink:PublicationToProviderAssociation defined edges which point to full details about an author and possibly, some qualifiers which clarify the specific status of a given author in the publication.
+ * [book chapter➞published in](book_chapter_published_in.md) - The enclosing parent book containing the chapter should have industry-standard identifier from ISBN.
+ * [book➞id](book_id.md) - Books should have industry-standard identifier such as from ISBN.
+ * [book➞type](book_type.md) - Should generally be set to an ontology class defined term for 'book'.
  * [category](category.md) - Name of the high level ontology class in which this entity is categorized.
 Corresponds to the label for the biolink entity type class.
+ * [chapter](chapter.md) - chapter of a book
  * [created_with](created_with.md)
  * [creation date](creation_date.md) - date on which thing was created.
 This can be applied to nodes or edges
  * [description](description.md) - a human-readable description of a thing